Canon G3 X vs Fujifilm X100

 It is notable that the G3X has a microphone port, which is missing on the X100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the X100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100 was succeeded by the Fujifilm X100S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the G3X and X100 can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Fujifilm X100 Manual.

 So how do things add up?
 Is the Canon G3 X better than the Fujifilm X100 or vice versa?
 The listing below highlights the relative strengths of the two models.